tudat-team/tudat-space/docs/source/_src_api/propagation_setup/acceleration_models/available.rst

   - Mass of body undergoing acceleration.
   - Settings for both the direction and magnitude of the thrust force.
 These models may in turn have additional environmental dependencies.

-  Setting up a thrust acceleration is discussed in more detail on the page Thrust Guidance.
+  Setting up a thrust acceleration is discussed in more detail on the page (TODO) Thrust Guidance.

 .. class:: Quasi Impulsive Shot Acceleration